Question: How long is the season?

-Answer: 3rd and 4th grades play a combination of MYAS one day tournaments and association 2 day tournaments.
+Answer: 3rd grade plays a combination of MYAS one day tournaments and association 2 day tournaments.
 Both are very competitive, but the MYAS tournaments result in a schedule that is less time consuming for the boys (and families).
 Three games are often played in 5 hours.
-5th - 8th grades play tournaments exclusively (typically 9 tournaments per year).
-6th - 8th grades also participate in one "overnight" tournament (typically in Rochester the first weekend in March).
+4th - 8th grades play tournaments exclusively (typically 9 tournaments per year).
+5th - 8th grades also participate in one "overnight" tournament (typically in Rochester the first weekend in March).

-Basketball tournaments are all fundraisers for the non-profit basketball associations running the tournaments.
-With one exception (Rochester) you can expect to pay $5-$7 per person per day for admission to the tournament.
+Answer: Basketball tournaments are all fundraisers for the non-profit basketball associations running the tournaments.
+With one exception (Rochester) you can expect to pay $6-$8 per person per day for admission to the tournament.
 In Rochester the entry fees are much higher and admission is not charged at the door.

 St Louis Park Boys Traveling hosts tournament games in March the week after our season ends.
 Money raised supports scholarships and allows us to keep costs lower than many other associations.

 Question: Are players allowed to make a team if they do not attend both tryout sessions in full?